crypto-org-chain/chain-docs/docs/modules/punishment.md

 #### `LivenessTracker`

 `LivenessTracker` is used to track liveness of all the current active validators.
-A the beginning of each block, liveness of each active validator is updated using `update_liveness` function.
-Besides this, `LivenessTracker` also exposes function to `add` and `remove` a validator from liveness tracking.
+At the beginning of each block, liveness of each active validator is updated using `update_liveness` function.
+Besides, `LivenessTracker` also exposes function to `add` and `remove` a validator from liveness tracking.
 Finally, `is_live` function can be used to check if a given validator is live or not.